FPO v1.0 MASP – Multi Asset Single Pool¶

 One can choose an options strategy that best suits one’s own unique individual risk profile, and may further combine with different options or other derivatives, to create more complex investment portfolios.

-Once a buyer purchases an option and becomes the holder, he/she may either sell back or exercise the options, partly or fully, any time before expiration, but only after one hour has passed since purchase.
+Once a buyer purchases an option and becomes the holder, he/she may exercise the options, partly or fully, any time before expiration, but only after one hour has passed since purchase.

 Options in FPO v1.0 are priced according to the Black-Scholes Option Pricing Model.